 Book Stores Specializing in Young Adult Books

-Red Balloon Bookshop in St Paul hosts a Teens Read Book Club each 3rd Monday of the month at 6:30pm.
+The Red Balloon in St Paul hosts a Teens Read Book Club each 3rd Monday of the month at 6:30pm.
 Each teen participant will select an advanced copy of an upcoming book, write a short review, and come back the next month to share it.
 The program is open to teens in grades 8-12 and is FREE.

 Bringing younger kids?
 They won’t be able to tag along to book club meetings, but keep in mind both of these wonderful independent bookstores offer a children’s storytime.
 Check our Top Twin Cities Storytimes for more details.